switzer/project/README.md

-# project
+# Project repository
-Project resources and planning
+For now a place to store various project resources.